andersix/pitft_buttons/README.md

             or changed Ad-lists, and need to update Pi-Hole DBs.

 * Button 3: Restart or Shutdown
             - To Restart Pi, press and hold for more than 2 seconds, but less than 5 seconds.
             - To Shutdown Pi, press and hold for more than 5 seconds.

-			This "hold to restart/shutdown" button will "blink" the display to indicate what will happen when you release button.
+			NOTE: The display will "blink" to indicate what will happen when you release button.
 			When you see:
 			* one blink, releasing button will restart Pi
 			* a second blink, releasing button will shutdown Pi